geettyos/cfx-finder/README.md

 1. Download ZIP <a href="https://github.com/geettyos/cfx-finder/archive/refs/heads/main.zip">here</a> and extract the ZIP
 2. Install requirements </a> by typing `npm install` in Command Prompt
-3. Run the `run.bat` file and enter the amount of threads
+3. Run the `run.bat` file and enter the requested digits

 --------------------------------------